greg-js/arch-wiki-md-repo/wiki/_content/english/Cron.md

 *user* can check his/her mail in with any [reader](/index.php/Category:Email_clients "Category:Email clients") able to handle mbox format, or just have a look at the file `/var/spool/mail/*user*`.
 If everything goes as expected, you can [enable](/index.php/Enable "Enable") opensmtpd for future boots.

 This approach has the advantage of not sending local cron notifications to a remote server.
-Not even network connection is needed.
 On the downside, you need a new daemon running.

 **Note:**